blademorgan1995/oxapay/README.md

 **ConnectionException :**
 Failed to establish a connection with the server.
 **InvalidApiKeyException :**
 The provided API key is invalid.
 **InvalidHmacSignatureException :**
 The provided HMAC signature does not match the expected value.
 **InvalidParamException :**
 One or more input parameters are invalid or missing.
 **InvalidRequestException :**
 The overall structure of the request is incorrect.
 **InvalidWebhookTypeException :**
 The provided webhook type is invalid.
 **NotFoundException :**
 The requested resource was not found (404).
 **ServerErrorException :**
 Internal server error (500).
 **ServiceUnavailableException :**
 The service is currently unavailable.

+### Tests
+To test the methods, you can use the following command.
+The important thing is that before testing, you must fill in the API-key values in the  `config/oxapay.php` path.

+    php artisan test vendor/oxapay/oxapay/tests/Feature